 How to Play Signature Live Blackjack

-This game is played with eight regular decks of 52 cards.
+This live casino game is played with eight regular decks of 52 cards.

 Cards values are as below:

 When the betting time is up, each player will receive one card face-up.

 Blackjack is awarded when your initial two-card hand is worth 21 exactly, and will pay out 1.5x your initial bet.

 You can only purchase an Insurance bet if the dealer's face-up card is an Ace.